Discover Clare Island

 What to expect?

-Among the innumerable islands in Clew Bay is Clare Island, one of the largest islands in the bay.
-Clare Island immediately attracts attention by its size, its proximity to the coast, and the disturbing charm of its wild landscapes.
-Do not hesitate to venture there!
+Among the countless islands in Clew Bay is Clare Island, one of the bay’s largest.
+Clare Island immediately attracts attention for its size, its proximity to the coast and the unsettling charm of its wild landscapes.
+Don’t hesitate to take the plunge!

 Visit Clare Island

-Located less than 6 km from the coast, off the coast of Louisburgh, Clare Island is 8 km long and 5 km wide.
-Its imposing size allows it to be endowed with a particularly pronounced relief: it has 2 mountains:
+Less than 6 km off the coast of Louisburgh, Clare Island is 8 km long and 5 km wide.
+Its imposing size has given it a particularly pronounced relief, with 2 mountains:

 Clare Island is, of course, inhabited.
-Although it now has only 180 inhabitants, it was once inhabited by about 1,500 people before the period of the Great Famine, which subsequently decimated part of the local population.
+Although today it has a population of just 180, it was once home to around 1,500 inhabitants before the Great Famine, which subsequently decimated part of the local population.

-Needless to say, living conditions there were difficult and precarious.
-Regular storms tended to cut the island off from the rest of the world, and weather conditions were never restful for the fishermen of the time!
+Needless to say, living conditions were difficult and precarious.
+Regular storms tended to cut the island off from the rest of the world, and weather conditions were never easy for the fishermen of the time!

-Even today, the island still sometimes poses some dangers to local life, but the hundred or so remaining inhabitants would not leave the island for anything in the world.
+Even today, the island still poses certain dangers to local life, but the hundred or so remaining inhabitants wouldn’t leave the island for the world.

-Nowadays, the local population lives mainly from fishing and tourism, ensuring the protection of this island, which is increasingly popular with visitors.
-We can also count the existence of a few shops, as well as a school, thus ensuring the education of the children present on the island.
+Today, the local population makes its living from fishing and tourism, ensuring that the island, which is increasingly popular with visitors, is well protected.
+There are also a few shops and a school, providing education for the children on the island.

-The island has only one shop and one hotel.
-Don’t even count on the presence of a Pub, or a supermarket to provide you with supplies.
-It is therefore important to plan well in advance the contents of your backpack: food, water and enough to cover yourself.
+The island has just one shop and one hotel.
+Don’t even count on a pub or supermarket for supplies.
+So it’s important to plan the contents of your rucksack well in advance: food, water and something to cover up with.

-If you’re not afraid to walk, Clare Island can be walked long, wide and cross-country, with stunning views of the ocean and the rest of Clew Bay.
-You will then be able to climb the 2 peaks of the island (Knockmore and Knocknaveen) and thus plunge into a breathtaking wilderness.
-Expect lush green pastures, exceptional flora and the presence of numerous sheep grazing freely here and there.
+If walking doesn’t scare you, Clare Island can be explored in all directions, with breathtaking views of the ocean and the rest of Clew Bay.
+You can then climb the island’s 2 peaks (Knockmore and Knocknaveen) and immerse yourself in a breathtaking wilderness.
+Expect lush green pastures, exceptional flora and numerous sheep grazing freely here and there.

-Don’t miss a visit to the small harbour of Clare Island and the old 16th century fortress that dominates the area.
-This fortress is a square tower that is unfortunately closed to visitors.
+And don’t miss a visit to Clare Island’s small harbour, and the old 16th-century fortress that dominates the scene.
+It takes the form of a square tower, unfortunately closed to visitors.
 It once belonged to an Irish pirate woman known as Grace O’Maley.

-Finally, if you like the charm of the ancient ruins, you should also think of taking a tour of the Kill side.
-This small hamlet is home to a few dwellings, as well as an old Cistercian abbey dating back to the 12th century.
-A little further on there is also a ruined Napoleonic tower dating from the 19th century.
+Finally, if you love the charm of ancient ruins, consider a trip to Kill.
+This small hamlet comprises a few dwellings and an old Cistercian abbey dating back to the 12th century.
+A little further on stands a ruined Napoleonic tower dating from the 19th century.